ociredefz/vsaudit/README.md

     deftcode vsaudit $ ruby vsaudit.rb

-NOTE: If you get an error with gem, you need to install the libssl-dev package (kali-linux: apt install libssl-dev).
+NOTE: If you get an error with gem, you need to install the ruby-dev and libssl-dev packages (kali-linux: apt install ruby-dev libssl-dev).

 Environment commands